Air India Flight 182: Victims

 A casualty list was published by the Canadian Broadcasting Corporation.
 The victims included 268 Canadians, 27 Britons, 22 Indians, 10 Americans, and 2 people of undetermined nationality.
 Canadians of Indian descent made up the majority of the passengers.

 Between 82 and 86 passengers were children, including six infants.
 There were 29 entire families on the plane.
 Two children not on board had both parents on board, resulting in them becoming orphaned.
 There were six sets of parents who lost their children, and an additional 32 people not on the aircraft who had the remaining members of their families on board.

 Most of the victims resided in southern Ontario and were Hindus.
 Some of the victims were Sikhs; around 35 passengers were Sikhs from Greater Montreal.
 In terms of metropolitan areas, the Greater Toronto Area was the home of the majority of the passengers, with Greater Montreal also having the next largest number of passengers.
 Some passengers originated from British Columbia.
 Gurpreet Singh wrote in the Georgia Straight that "B.C. has far fewer Air India victims' families than Ontario."
 Forty-five passengers were employees of Air India or relatives of Air India employees.
 Notable passengers and crew included Inder Thakur, an Air India purser and former actor along with his wife and son; and Yelavarthy Nayudamma, a scientist and chemical engineer.

-Among the passengers on Flight 182, 105 had boarded the flight at Mirabel Airport, while 202 had boarded at Toronto Pearson Airport.
+Among the passengers on Flight 182, 105 had boarded the flight at Mirabel Airport, while 202 had boarded at Toronto Pearson International Airport.
 The report stated that interlining passengers boarding Flight 181 in Toronto who became passengers on Flight 182 included ten passengers connecting from Vancouver, five passengers from Winnipeg, four passengers from Edmonton, and two passengers from Saskatoon.
 It stated that all of these passengers had taken flights on Air Canada, and no interlining passengers boarded Flight 182 in Montreal.
 In the documentary Air India 182, Renée Sarojini Saklikar stated that her aunt and uncle had taken a Canadian Pacific Air Lines flight from Vancouver to connect to Air India 182; the two were on AI182 while it was in Montreal.
 The flight crew and cabin crew of Flight 182 had boarded in Toronto and commanded the segment of Flight 181 from Toronto to Montreal.

-There were 68 persons who cleared customs in Toronto and were scheduled to re-board Flight 181 so they could travel to their final destination, Montreal.
-There was a practice of passengers who intended to fly to Toronto actually buying tickets to Montreal, because tickets to Montreal had a lower cost than tickets to Toronto.
-On the flights going to Canada, such passengers simply disembarked in Toronto and chose not to re-board the flight to Montreal.
-Three passengers scheduled to go onward to Montreal never re-boarded Flight 181, and so there were 65 passengers destined for Montreal who flew the Toronto-to-Montreal segment.

 The majority of the victims and families were from English-speaking households.
 One victim's family encountered difficulties obtaining inquiries and having memorial service content in French.